Patrick Lyon (blacksmith): Pat Lyon at the Forge

 The completed portrait made its public debut in Philadelphia in May 1827, at the 16th annual exhibition of the Pennsylvania Academy of the Fine Arts (PAFA), under the title: "Full length Portrait of Mr. Patrick Lyon, representing him as engaged at his anvil."
 Later that year, critic William Dunlap praised the portrait when it was exhibited in New York City at the National Academy of Design:Patrick Lyon the Blacksmith.—One of the best, and most interesting pictures in the present exhibition of the National Academy at the Arcade Baths, is a blacksmith standing by his anvil, resting his brawny arm and blackened hand upon his hammer, while a youth at the bellows, renews the red heat of the iron his master has been laboring upon.This picture is remarkable, both for its execution and subject.
 Mr. Neagle of Philadelphia, the painter, has established his claim to a high rank in his profession, by the skill and knowledge he has displayed in composing and completing so complicated and difficult a work.
 The figure stands admirably; the dress is truly appropriate; the expression of the head equally so; and the arm is a masterly performance.
 The light and indications of heat, are managed with perfect skill.
 In the background at a distance, is seen the Philadelphia prison, and thereby "hangs a tale," whether true in all particulars, is perhaps of little moment; I give it as I took it.

 Lyon lent the portrait to the Boston Athenaeum for an 1828 exhibition, and the club purchased it from him for $400.
 He then commissioned Neagle to make a second version, which was exhibited at PAFA's 18th annual exhibition in May 1829, a month after Lyon's death: "Portrait of the late Patrick Lyon, at the Forge, the second picture of this subject."
+Thomas Kelly rendered the painting as an engraving, which was published as Patrick Lyon at his Forge in The Atlantic Souvenir annual gift book volume for 1832.

 The second version is slightly larger, Neagle's brushwork is looser, and Lyon's facial expression is sterner.
 But the only major departure from the original is the addition of a board in the right foreground, to which is nailed a drawing illustrating the Pythagorean theorem.
 Neagle signed and dated the 1829 portrait above the Pythagorean theorem illustration.